smithla02/fact-finder/README.md

 ### Stopping the Container

-To stop the running container, find the container using `docker ps | grep 'funfactsapp'`, then stop it using `docker stop <container_id>`.
+To stop the running container, find the container using `docker ps | grep 'fact-finder'`, then stop it using `docker stop <container_id>`.

 ## Running the App Locally